Mandailing people: Migrations

 The Mandailing people are also known as the great travellers as more and more of the Mandailings are migrating to the various regions in the country as well as around the world.
 Many of the Mandailings are playing the important roles of the nation.
 The Indonesian government considered the Mandailings as one of the main tribes in the country.
 Many Mandailings keep detailed family tree records as it has become the family tradition.
 It is reported that 98% of the Mandailing ethnic group are Muslim.
 There are approximately more than one hundred thousand Mandailings In Malaysia nowadays.
 Many of the Mandailings in Malaysia are visiting their ancestors in Mandailing Regency in Indonesia as it has been a tradition to keep the brotherhood and strong bond of unity among the Mandailings.

 The Mandailing language is still used by the descendants of Mandailing immigrants in Malaysia, although language shift to Malay is observed among the younger generation.

 Culture

 The Mandailing classic of daun ubi tumbuk or mashed tapioca leaves, lush with bunga kantan, lemongrass and coconut milk flavor is a famous food among the Mandailing people.

 They have a traditional ensemble of drums called Gordang Sambilan.

 Controversy

-The generalization of the term "Batak" being applied to the Mandailing people are not accepted by the those who descended from their customary region, although majority of the population consider themselves as part of Batak ethnic group.
-The Mandailing people has blood ties, kinship, language, writing script, social systems, arts, customs and norms that are different from the Batak and Malay people.
+The majority of the population considers themselves not part of Batak as Ethnolinguistic group The Mandailing people has blood ties, kinship, language, writing script, social systems, arts, customs and norms that are similar to the Toba Batak and Angkola Batak.